 No wonder the storks migrate here.
 They are everywhere.
 They winter here coming down from my own country.
 Just like me…

-We saw a lot of street art done by young artists all over Marrakesh!
-This just added to the vibrancy of the city and the feeling of this place being very much alive and not juts a tourist attraction.
+We saw a lot of street art done by young artists all over Marrakech!
+This just added to the vibrancy of the city and the feeling of this place being very much alive and not just a tourist attraction.

-The large square Jemaa el-Fna – a UNESCO site with all of Morocco in one place – kind of.
+The large square Jemaa el-Fna – a UNESCO World Heritage site with all of Morocco in one place – kind of.
 In the background is Koutoubia mosque, and it’s the largest in Morocco.

 Great for skewed meat, super olives and bread with chili.
 Remember the chilli!